content-left-bg.png

 If any requirement cannot be met, the activity must not occur.

-Prior consultation with the facility management is recommended for expert advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.
+Prior consultation and collaboration with local expertise (e.g. facility management) is required for expert advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.

 WebPartZone1_2